KevinCloudLabs/aws-cloud-reumse-challenge/README.md

 ---

+## ✨ Personal Twist

+As an addition beyond the core challenge, I integrated **Google Analytics 4 (GA4)** for frontend visitor tracking.
+Rather than using a native AWS analytics option (CloudFront logs, CloudWatch, or Pinpoint), I chose GA4 for its free pricing and richer out-of-the-box insights like visitor location, device, and traffic source — with no added AWS cost.

+---

 ## 🏗️ Infrastructure as Code (Terraform)

 All AWS resources are defined in Terraform — nothing was clicked together in the console (after initial setup).
 This includes: